 Have you tried NYC’s newest food obsession?
 Poke, pronounced “poh-kay,” is the trending chopped ‘n’ chunky Hawaiian fish salad that’s making waves in New York City.
 Meaning “to cut” in Hawaiian, it’s a sushi-esque treat, traditionally made with a firm fish like ahi (Bigeye tuna).
-Diced into thick cubes the fish is then mixed with seaweed and raw onion, and, most importantly, lightly marinated in a soy and sesame dressing.
+Diced into thick cubes the fish is then mixed with seaweed and raw onion, and, most importantly, lightly marinated in a soy and sesame oil dressing.
 While anything can be a poke as long as the technique is used, it’s evolved in NYC to include Japanese and East Asian components, varied proteins and bases like unagi (eel) or rice.
-We’ve mapped out the top poke places to visit while on this side of the mainland.
+We’ve mapped out the best poke bowls in NYC on this side of the mainland.

 Sons of Thunder – Murray Hill

 Sons of Thunder was supposed to be a West coast style burger place, but four months before they opened, owners James and John Kim found out they wouldn’t have their gas installed on time.
 So they decided to serve poke instead, and thank goodness they did.
-Sons of Thunder (the first poke place to open in the city) serves fresh, made-to-order poke that is marinated in small batches and adheres more to true Hawaiian poke.
+Sons of Thunder (the first poke NYC) serves fresh, made-to-order poke that is marinated in small batches and adheres more to true Hawaiian red poke.
 Quality is at the forefront here: the Faroe Islands-farmed salmon, for example, is sustainably raised, and hormone- and antibiotic-free.

-What to Order: In addition to ahi tuna, SOT offers salmon, marinated octopus, tofu or golden beets (vegetarian option) and even lime spritzed cauliflower rice for those looking to stick low carb.
+What to Order: In addition to ahi tuna, SoT offers Scottish salmon, marinated octopus, tofu or golden beets (vegetarian option) and even lime spritzed cauliflower rice for those looking to stick low carb.
 Order a combo bowl to try several flavors.